 In this article, we’ll cover the ins and outs of Coast FI.
 I’ll also show you how you can calculate your Coast FI number.
 Plus, I’ll share our popular Coast FIRE calculator.

 What is Coast FI?

-Coast FI is the point at which you have saved enough to get to FI by the time you reach the traditional retirement age without having to make any further contributions to your nest egg.
-Once you reach this point you can stop saving altogether.
-As long as you don’t touch your nest egg, it will generate enough income in retirement – thanks to the magic of compound interest.
+Coast FI is the point at which you have saved enough to get to Financial Independence by the time you reach the traditional retirement age through compound interest alone.
+Once you reach this point, you don’t have to make any further contributions to your retirement portfolio.
+You could stop saving altogether, and as long as you don’t touch your investments, your portfolio will generate enough income in retirement – thanks to the magic of compound interest.

-I have been thinking a lot about the different milestones on the path to Financial Independence and I think that Coast FI is a really important one that deserves a lot more attention than it has been getting.
-Once you reach Coast FI, you don’t have to save another dollar and you will still be ok later on.
-From now on you only need to earn enough to cover your current expenses.
-How good is that?
+To me, Coast FI really is THE most important milestone on the path to Financial Independence.
+Once you get there, you don’t have to save another dollar, and you will still be ok later on.
+From that point on, you only need to earn enough to cover your monthly expenses.
+How powerful is that?

-Calculating your Coast FI number is a bit more complicated than figuring out your numbers for other FI milestones where you simply have to multiply your annual spending by a specific number (Flamingo FI: 12.5x, traditional FIRE 25x).
-The reason for this is that your current age is the most important factor for Coast FI.
+Calculating your Coast FI number is a bit more complicated than figuring out your regular FIRE number, where you simply multiply your annual living expenses by 25.
+The reason for this is that your current age is the most important factor for this financial independence approach.
 The younger you are, the lower your Coast FI number.

 This is the formula to calculate your Coast FI number:

 Coast FI number = FI number * (1 + Interest Rate) ^ -Number of Years to Retirement